 For many of us, cloud storage has become a key component of our workflow.
 These services make it incredibly easy to back up files and share them with others.
 You can even set them up so that they run quietly in the background – copying your files as you work.

 Plus, most services offer more than one way to access your storage space.
 Sure, you could download an official mobile app or use their website.
-But, through the use of an API, other applications can also tap into the system – including WordPress.
+But, through an API, other applications can also tap into the system – including WordPress.

-There are a number of different reasons and use cases for hooking your WordPress site up to the cloud.
+There are several different reasons and use cases for hooking your WordPress site up to the cloud.
 Today, we’ll look at a few of the more popular scenarios and introduce you to some plugins that will help you to get started.

 Serve Up Media

 Media files can take up a lot of server space and eat away at your allotted bandwidth.
 Cloud storage can help by keeping media separate and quickly serving it up, much like a content delivery network (CDN).

 WP Offload Media Lite works with a number of popular cloud providers, including Amazon S3, DigitalOcean, and Google Cloud Storage.
 The plugin will automatically copy uploaded files to the cloud and changes the URL accordingly.